tisaconundrum2/promineotech/Week-07-HTML/Week 7 - Career Services Assignment.md

 ##### Describe a difficult work situation and how you overcame it.(STAR.
 Never speak negatively about anyone else or any companies.
 Perhaps talk about change you experiences, as change is always difficult to overcome.)

+At Lexis Nexis I was working with my then manager deciding how to dedicate time towards my programming career.
+There was much pushback in allowing me to take this next step as it would mean sacrificing time towards supporting Lexis Nexis's clients.
+Despite this pushback I was able to work with my team and dedicate a small portion of my day towards programming and clearing up small bugs and issues within the system.

 ##### What are your goals for the future?(Make sure you answer in a time bound manner and talk about how you are looking to learn as much as possible in your field.)